Micah Hyde (American football): 2017

 Head coach Sean McDermott named Hyde the starting free safety to begin the regular season, along with strong safety Jordan Poyer.

-He made his Buffalo Bills regular season debut in their season-opener against the New York Jets and recorded three solo tackles, broke up a pass, and intercepted a pass by Josh McCown in the 21–12 victory.
-On October 1, 2017, Hyde made seven combined tackles, two pass deflections, and intercepted two passes by Matt Ryan during a 23–17 win at the Atlanta Falcons.
+He made his Bills regular season debut in their season-opener against the New York Jets and recorded three solo tackles, broke up a pass, and intercepted a pass by Josh McCown in the 21–12 victory.
+On October 1, 2017, Hyde made seven combined tackles, two pass deflections, and intercepted two passes by Matt Ryan during a 23–17 win at the Falcons.
 It marked Hyde's first time intercepting multiple passes in a single game.
 In Week 8, he recorded five solo tackles, a pass deflection, and intercepted a pass by Derek Carr in the Bills' 34–14 win against the Oakland Raiders.
 On November 2, 2017, Hyde was named the AFC Defensive Player of the Month for October after making four interceptions in the last four games.
 On December 3, 2017, he collected a career-high 12 combined tackles (ten solo) and a pass deflection during a 23–3 loss to the New England Patriots in Week 13.
 On December 19, 2017, it was announced that Hyde was voted to the 2018 Pro Bowl, marking the first time he received the honor.
-He finished his first season with the Buffalo Bills with 82 combined tackles (65 solo), 13 pass deflections, and five interceptions in 16 games and 16 starts.
+He finished his first season with the Bills with 82 combined tackles (65 solo), 13 pass deflections, and five interceptions in 16 games and 16 starts.
 He set new career-highs in all four statistical categories.
 Pro Football Focus gave Hyde an overall grade of 86.2, ranking 14th among all qualified safeties in 2017.
 Hyde and Poyer were one of the highest graded safety duos in 2017 and were considered as possibly the best tandem in the league by many NFL analysts and media members.
 He was ranked 62nd by his peers on the NFL Top 100 Players of 2018.

-The Buffalo Bills finished second in the AFC East with a 9–7 record and received a wildcard berth.
+The Bills finished second in the AFC East with a 9–7 record and received a wildcard berth.
 On January 7, 2018, Hyde recorded four solo tackles before exiting the Bills' 10–3 loss at the Jacksonville Jaguars in the fourth quarter after sustaining a concussion.